ceena.dev

 The problem

-On most support tickets, the work isn't writing the reply — it's gathering what you need to write it.
-An agent has to pull up the customer's account, find the relevant reservation, and recall how a similar issue was handled before.
+On most support tickets, the work isn't writing the reply — it's figuring out what actually happened.
+An agent has to read the email, pull up the customer's account, find the relevant reservation, check internal guidance, and remember how similar issues were resolved before.
 That context lives across several systems and in people's heads.

 The result was slow first responses, constant context-switching, and answers that varied depending on who picked up the email.